The Curious Case of Benjamin Button (film): Plot

-In May 1945, Benjamin returns to New Orleans, reuniting with Queenie and learns that Weathers died.
+In May 1945, Benjamin returns to New Orleans, reuniting with Queenie, and learns that Weathers died.
 He reconnects with Daisy, who attempts to seduce him.
 However, Benjamin refuses, and she departs.
 Benjamin visits terminally ill Thomas and learns the details of his birth and family.
 Thomas gives his button manufacturing company and estate to Benjamin before dying.

 In 1947, Benjamin visits Daisy in New York unannounced but departs upon seeing her romantically involved with someone else.
 In 1954, Daisy's dancing career ends when her leg is crushed in an automobile accident in Paris.
 When Benjamin visits her, Daisy is amazed by his appearance, but, frustrated by her injuries, she tells him to stay out of her life.

 In 1962, Daisy returns to New Orleans and reunites with Benjamin.
 Now of comparable physical age, they fall in love.
 Queenie dies, and Benjamin and Daisy move in together.
 In 1967, Daisy, who has opened a ballet studio, announces she is pregnant.
 Their daughter, Caroline, is born in the spring of 1968.
 Believing he cannot be a proper father due to his reverse aging, Benjamin sells his assets, leaves the money for Daisy and Caroline, and leaves to travel alone during the 1970s.

 Benjamin, physically a young man, returns to Daisy in 1980.
-Now remarried, Daisy introduces him as a family friend to her husband Robert and daughter Caroline.
+Now remarried, Daisy introduces him as a family friend to Caroline and new husband Robert.
 She later visits him at his hotel, where they have sex and part once more.
-In 1990, recently widowed Daisy is contacted by social workers who found Benjamin, who is now physically a pre-teen.
+In 1990, recently widowed Daisy is contacted by social workers who found Benjamin, now physically a pre-teen.
 He was living in a condemned building, was taken to the hospital in poor physical condition, and his diary had her name in it.
 Benjamin displays early signs of dementia, so Daisy moves into the nursing home in 1997 and cares for Benjamin for the rest of his life as he regresses into infancy.

-In 2002, Gateau's clock is replaced with a properly working modern digital clock and in the spring of 2003, Benjamin dies in Daisy's arms, physically an infant but chronologically almost 85 years old.
+In 2002, Gateau's clock is replaced with a properly working modern digital clock, and in the spring of 2003, Benjamin dies in Daisy's arms, physically a newborn but chronologically almost 85 years old.
 Back in 2005, having revealed that Benjamin is Caroline's father, Daisy dies.
 Hurricane Katrina floods a storage room holding Gateau's clock, which keeps ticking backwards.